|

 serving for awhile as a prison and then completely forgotten and a ruin

-ever since with some walls, an intact distinctive tower and a small chapel.
+ever since with some walls, an intact though damaged distinctive tower

 and romantic literature and the publishing of Mary Shelley’s famous